GNINNUR/espa-cloud-masking/cfmask/README.md

-## l8_cfmask Version 0.4.0 Release Notes
+## CFmask Version 2.0.0 - Release Notes

-Release Date: December XX, 2015
+Release Date: March XX, 2016

-See git tag [l8_cfmask-version_0.4.0]
+See git tag [cfmask-version_2.0.0]

-This application produces Cloud Mask products for Landsat 8 based on the CFMASK (Function of Mask Algorithm).
+This application produces Cloud Mask products for Landsat based on the CFMASK (Function of Mask Algorithm).

 ## Product Descriptions
 See the [Surface Reflectance](http://landsat.usgs.gov/CDR_LSR.php) product guide for information about the CFMASK product.

 ## Release Notes
+##### March 2016
+* Merged Landsat 4-7 and Landsat 8 versions into one application.
+* Moved directories to accomdate one version.
+* Makefile updated to accomodate one version.
+* A bug fix to the cloud labeling code.
+* Lots of general code cleanup.

 ##### December 2015
 * Incorporated Landsat versions for parts of the algorithm.
 Improving memory usage, and most importantly speed.
 * Replaced confusing bit index tests and assignments in the code.
 With bit value tests and assignments.
 This identified the location and solved a bug in relation to snow being classified as cloud.
 * Updated many looping constructs to properly skip fill pixels.
 * Lots of general code cleanup.

-##### October 2015
-* Added --version option to the command line
-* Updated some command line options in the usage to be consistent with others
-* Fixed so that the --help option exits successfully instead of indicating a failure
-* Other minor changes to comments and logging output
-* Enhanced Makefile's for build and installation of the software
-* Changes to the location and installation of the EarthSunDistance.txt file
-* Updated for a bug, where the projection of the shadow could possibly use incorrect cloud position information.
-See Issue #34

 ## Installation